Connecting the Present to the Past

 "A Look Back Into History" Open House

-Join Western Fremont Historical Society for “A Look Back Into History” on Sunday August 10,
+Step Back in Time with WFHS.
+Join Western Fremont Historical Society for “A Look Back Into

-Basil Carpenter.
-Connect with our Historian and help preserve local heritage by sharing your
+artifacts.
+Connect with our Historian and help to preserve local history by sharing your own

 The Ute people played a musical instrument that sounded like a bear growling.
 What was the name of this instrument?